smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 7.
 In case
 HMI sends valid, allowed by policies OnDriverDistraction notification with all mandatory fields to SDL
+and in Policies `lockScreenDismissalEnabled` param is set as `false`

+SDL must
+transfer OnDriverDistraction notification without `lockScreenDismissalEnabled=false` to mobile app

+8.
+In case
+HMI sends valid, allowed by policies OnDriverDistraction notification with all mandatory fields to SDL
 and `lockScreenDismissalEnabled` param is omitted in Policies

 SDL must
-transfer OnDriverDistraction notification without `lockScreenDismissalEnabled=true` to mobile app
+transfer OnDriverDistraction notification without `lockScreenDismissalEnabled` param to mobile app

-8.
+9.
 In case
 in Policies `lockScreenDismissalEnabled` param is missed
 and after PTU `lockScreenDismissalEnabled` param's value was updated